 - 1. Golf courses. - 2.
-Parks and open space. - 3.
-Single family dwellings, mobile homes, duplexes, and multifamily dwellings, when authorized in the primary zoning district, provided the landowner signs and records in the deed and mortgage records of Tillamook County a Hold Harmless Agreement and Aviation and Hazard Easement and submits them to the airport sponsor and the City of Manzanita. - 4.
-Commercial and communication uses, when authorized in the underlying zone, provided the use does not result in: - a.
-Creating electrical interference with navigational signals or radio communication b etween the airport and aircraft. - b.
-Making it difficult for pilots to distinguish between airport lights and lighting from nearby land uses. - c.
-Impairing visibility. - d.
-Creating bird strike hazards. - e.
-Endangering interfering with the landing, taking off or maneuvering of aircraft intending to use airport. - f.
+Parks and open space. - Single family dwellings, mobile homes, duplexes, and multifamily dwellings, when authorized in the primary zoning district, provided the landowner signs and records in the deed and mortgage records of Tillamook County a Hold Harmless Agreement and Aviation and Hazard Easement and submits them to the airport sponsor and the City of Manzanita. - Commercial and communication uses, when authorized in the underlying zone, provided the use does not result in: - a.
+Creating electrical interference with navigational signals or motels - b. communication b etween the airport and aircraft. - c.
+Making it difficult for pilots to distinguish between airport lights and lighting from nearby land uses. - d.
+Impairing visibility. - e.
+Creating bird strike hazards. - f.
+Endangering interfering with the landing, taking off or maneuvering of aircraft intending to use airport. - g.
 Attracting a large number of people. - 5.
 Buildings and uses of public works, public service, or public utility nature.